 Audeze EL-8 Titanium

-They're not cheap at around £700, but the Audeze EL-8 Titanium are sure to give you a fantastic sound from their combination of planar magnetic drivers and a dedicated DAC integrated into the cable.
+They're not cheap, but the Audeze EL-8 Titanium are sure to give you a fantastic sound from their combination of planar magnetic drivers and a dedicated DAC integrated into the cable.
 The DAC bypasses the iPhone's internal one and so is capable of handling high-resolution audio, whether it be from a streaming service or local files.

 Bowers & Wilkins P9 Signature